To view status and configure one or more switches that are already added and part of a CloudTrax network, follow these steps:

 - By default, all switches come configure with VLAN IDs 991-994 configured in the allowed VLANs list.
 This is to ensure that all ports come preconfigured to work with the seamless roaming function of Open Mesh APs when they are powered using our switches

-- By default, all ports have VLAD ID 1 programmed into both PVID and Untagged VLAN columns.
+- By default, all ports have VLAN ID 1 pre-programmed into both PVID and Untagged VLAN columns.
 This is to ensure, regardless of which port is used for uplink, the switch is always manageable by CloudTrax.
-It is very important that you do NOT remove VLAN ID 1 (the management VLAN) from the PVID and untagged VLANs columns of the ports that are used for uplink, as this will result in the switch not checking into CloudTrax anymore.
+There's no way to remove this value as it'll prevent the switch from checking in.

 Flow Control (FW 1.01.01 or newer)